ICSB Signature Event - Paris

 Papers may include empirical research, case studies, applied programs, or policy analyses that offer scalable and actionable solutions in support of inclusive entrepreneurship.

 Presentations will be organized within two main tracks: research papers delivered in structured academic sessions, and practice-based workshops or initiative showcases exploring global models and collaborative strategies.
-Each track will feature sessions designed to provoke dialogue, highlight lessons learned, and build cross-border partnerships.
+Each track will feature sessions designed to stimulate dialogue, highlight key lessons learned, and foster cross-border partnerships.

 Please submit a 300–500 word abstract by October 1, 2025.
-Join ICSB and JICSB in shaping cutting-edge knowledge based on this Paris Signaute Event through rigorous scholarship and real-world impact.
+Join ICSB and JICSB in shaping cutting-edge knowledge based on this Paris Signature Event through rigorous scholarship and real-world impact.

 Guest Editors: Dr. Rita Grant and Dr. Rico Baldegger